Taher-web-dev/segment-customer-behavior/README.md

 # Segmenter-les-comportements-de-clients
-This project aim to give a model , which can allow to classify a customer in his best category , based on his previous purchases.
+This project aim to give a model , which can allow to classify a customer to his best category , based on his previous purchases.
 Thus we find in this repistory the following files :
 The file Online <font color=black>**Retail.xlsv**</font> : contains the dataset that we had used .
 The file namely <font color=black>**cleaning & exploration** </font>: intend to do the cleaning and exploration of our datas .